Wedding planning tips from real couples

 Venue: St Mary Moorfields & Tanner Warehouse in Bermondsey

 Alison & Tom

 - Have a central spreadsheet to keep tabs on budget, supplier details, payment dates, timings for the day etc.

-- Set reminders on your phone for when next payments are due or when you owe information e.g menu choices, music choices, order of service etc. Avoids last minute panics!
+- Set reminders on your phone for when next payments are due or when you owe information e.g menu choices, music choices, an order of service etc. Avoids last-minute panics!

 - Think about choosing local suppliers as it makes it really easy to pop in and discuss details without taking large chunks of time out of your weekends.